royjacobson/modules-report/README.md

 GCC has some support for modules, but it seems to still be pretty buggy and progress has pretty much stalled until very recently (Sep 22).
 See [here](https://gcc.gnu.org/projects/cxx-status.html#cxx20) for the state of the module papers and [here](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=103524) for a list of reported bugs in the current implementation.

 ### Clang
 Work on Clang C++20 modules support is ongoing.
 See [here](https://clang.llvm.org/cxx_status.html#cxx20) for the state of module papers and [here](https://github.com/llvm/llvm-project/issues?q=is%3Aissue+is%3Aopen+label%3Aclang%3Amodules) for module related issues.
+There's a lot of very recent progress, so working with upstream versions is probably best (binaries available from [here](https://apt.llvm.org/)).

 [This](https://github.com/ChuanqiXu9/stdmodules) project explores modularizing libc++ with Clang.
+There's also some preliminary work to build a modular `libc++` [here](https://reviews.llvm.org/D144994).

 ## Build Systems

 ### CMake
 CMake relies on the module scanning protocol from P1689R5, which means they require dedicated compiler support.
-MSVC 17.4 already has it, and Clang 16 (due in March 23) is expected to support it as well.
-A series of equivalent GCC patches seems stuck in review, so most likely will only make it into GCC 14 in 2024.
-So the new version of CMake 3.26 due in April 2023 will probably be able to compile modules on latest MSVC and Clang.
+MSVC 17.4 and Clang 16 already support it.
+A series of GCC patches to add support for P1689R5 seems stuck in review, so most likely will only make it into GCC 14 in 2024.
+On the CMake side, the currently unreleased version 3.26 will be the first to offer support for that, due in April 2023.

 You can track changes relevant to modules [here](https://gitlab.kitware.com/cmake/cmake/-/merge_requests?scope=all&state=all&label_name[]=area%3Acxxmodules), and [this](https://gitlab.kitware.com/cmake/cmake/-/issues/18355) is the relevant gitlab issue with some interesting discussions.

 A stub project for using CMake with MSVC is available [here](https://github.com/GabrielDosReis/cmake-for-modules).

-[This](https://www.youtube.com/watch?v=hkefPcWySzI) recent talk details the goals of the CMake modules support.

 For more details, you can read [this](https://www.kitware.com/import-cmake-c20-modules/) recent blog post.
+[This](https://www.youtube.com/watch?v=hkefPcWySzI) talk from about a year ago details the goals of the CMake modules support.

 ### xmake